-So let's start with closing entries.
-What is a closing entry?
-It's an entry made at the end of an accounting period that is used to close out a temporary account.
-So where are our closing entries made?
-Where are they entered?
-Well they're entered into our general journal, and then that general journal gets posted to the general ledger.
-So our closing entries are entered in the general journal, and then posted to the general ledger.
+You may recall that a closing entry is an entry made at the end of an accounting period that is used to close out a temporary account.
+Closing entries are entered into the general journal, and then posted to the general ledger.

-So which accounts are involved when we close?
-When we make our closing entries?
-That's going to be our temporary accounts.
-So our revenues and expenses, as well as our owner drawings.
-So the revenue and expense accounts get closed, and now within a merchandising company, there's some unique revenue accounts that are going to be closed and have closing entries.
-So our sales discounts and sales returns and allowances.
-These are going to be closed in addition to our sales account.
+As mentioned in the definition, the accounts that get closed are the temporary accounts, which comprise revenues and expenses, as well as owner drawings.
+Within a merchandising company, there are some unique revenue accounts that are going to be closed and hence have closing entries.
+These are the sales discounts and sales returns and allowances, which will be closed in addition to the sales account.

-Now on the expense side, we're going to have purchases that we need to close out, purchase discounts, purchase returns and allowances, as well as freight-in.
-So these are all of the accounts on the expense side that are unique to a merchandising company that will also be closed out, will also have closing entries, in addition to our operating expenses.
+On the expense side, there are purchases that need to be closed out, as well as purchase discounts, purchase returns and allowances, and freight-in.
+These are all of the accounts on the expense side, unique to a merchandising company, that will also be closed out with accompanying closing entries, in addition to operating expenses.

-So that's our closing procedure.
-Now let's look at some closing entries that we would find in a merchandising company.
-And these are in addition to the regular closing entries that I mentioned-- so to close out our revenues and close out our operating expenses, these are just the additional closing entries that a merchandising company would need to make.
-So they're going to have to close out their sales returns and allowances, as well as their sales discounts.
+Now let's look at some closing entries specific to a merchandising company.
+Remember, these entries are in addition to the regular closing entries mentioned above--the revenues and operating expenses.
+These are the additional closing entries that a merchandising company would need to make: sales returns and allowances, as well as sales discounts.